- Pro Video

 SD Card (Secure Digital)

-Far smaller than CompactFlash cards (CF), Secure Digital memory cards have enabled camera manufacturers to further reduce the size of digital cameras.
+Far smaller than CompactFlash (CF) cards, Secure Digital memory cards have enabled camera manufacturers to further reduce the size of digital cameras.
 They are also commonly found in cell phones, PDAs and other small electronic devices that incorporate removable memory.
 Newer-generation (and faster) SD cards include SDHC and SDXC memory cards.

-A mechanism in the camera that controls the duration of transmission the light that reaches the film or sensor.
+A mechanism in the camera that controls the duration of light transmitted to the film or sensor.
 Leaf-shutter lenses, which include most view camera lenses and many medium-format lenses, contain their own proprietary shutters.

 A metering mode in which the shutter speed is fixed and the exposure is controlled by opening or closing the lens aperture.
-Most modern cameras have step-less shutters that can be triggered to open and close infinitely between the camera's fastest and slowest shutter speeds, i.e. 1/236th-sec, 1/54th-sec, 1/5829th-sec, etc.
+Most modern cameras have step-less shutters that can be triggered to open and close infinitely between the camera's fastest and slowest shutter speeds.

 The length of time the shutter remains open when the shutter release is activated, most commonly expressed in fractions or multiples of a second.